 Self improvement and change do not happen overnight

 One of the most important things I have learned to do over the last couple of years is to relax.
 Do not stress about the past; you cannot change it.
 Do not stress about the future; you do not know what will happen.
+Don´t let stress take over your life buy kratom crazy and get rid of it.
 Do what you can now to be successful but know that it will not happen overnight.
 The more we are able to relax, the happier we are.
 I try to improve every day, but I know I cannot do everything at once.
 Having 16 flips at one time can be stressful.
 I wish they were all completed and on the market right now, but that is not going to happen.
 All I can do is keep working hard to get my contractors to finish quickly, find new contractors, and make sure I am on top of everything.

 There is also a difference between relaxing and being lazy.
 When you first start a business you may have to work 80 hours a week until it starts producing.
 You have to take action to make things happen, you cannot sit on your couch and wait for it.
 There is a fine line between working too hard, working too little, and finding a balance of work and free time.